This article originally appeared on VICE Canada.

 “That story that came out about Jussie in Chicago is not true about Jussie.
 Jussie is a friend of mine, also.
 They have totally reconstructed his story,” he said, seemingly not elaborating further on that theory.

-He also stuck up for singer R. Kelly, who has been charged with 10 counts of aggravated sexual abuse, involving alleged victims as young as 13 years old.
-Kelly’s alleged predatory behaviour was the subject of a recent six-part docu-series called Surviving R. Kelly, though the allegations against him have swirled for decades.
+He also stuck up for singer R. Kelly, who has been charged with ten counts of aggravated sexual abuse, involving alleged victims as young as 13 years old.
+Kelly’s alleged predatory behavior was the subject of a recent six-part docu-series called Surviving R. Kelly, though the allegations against him have swirled for decades.

 Graham told Variety Kelly is a “good friend” of his.

 “I hate that it’s happening to him.
 There’s a reason why women come out after the fact.
 He has my support 100 percent,” he said.

 He probably should have just stuck to talking about the single.